N. Korea says US terrorism blacklist hinders nuke diplomacy

 SEOUL, South Korea (AP) — North Korea said Tuesday the U.S. redesignation of Pyongyang as a sponsor of terrorism is dimming prospects for nuclear diplomacy between the countries.

-The North’s statement comes as North Korea is escalating its pressures on the United States over a stalemate in nuclear negotiations.
+The North’s statement comes as the country is escalating its pressures on the United States over a stalemate in nuclear negotiations.
 Last week, North Korea test-fired projectiles from what it called a newly developed “super-large” multiple rocket launcher in the country’s first weapons test in about a month.

 The North’s Foreign Ministry said Tuesday the State Department’s terrorism blacklist report released last week proves again the United States maintains a “hostile policy” and “inveterate repugnancy” toward North Korea.